 The length of both the sprint and recovery periods can vary from as little as 6 seconds to a few minutes.
 This can be tailored to meet your level of fitness and goals.
 High-intensity periods are typically at or close to anaerobic exercise, while the recovery periods involve activity of lower intensity.

 Essential reading: Heart rate zone training with wearables

 Coaches around the world favor this type of training as it is one of the most effective and quickest ways to improve speed and endurance.
 The technique is particularly employed by runners but athletes in many disciplines use it, too.

 The stop-start pattern of this type of workout trains your body to recover quickly and adapt between high-intensity bursts.
 Varying the intensity of effort exercises the heart muscle, providing a cardiovascular workout, improving aerobic and anaerobic capacity and permitting the person to exercise for longer and more intense levels.

 There is also science to back up just how crazy-efficient high intensity workouts really are.

-In particular, studies have found that high intensity interval training boosts your endurance, as seen through measures such as improved blood pressure and higher counts of mitochondria.
+Studies have found that high intensity interval training boosts your endurance, as seen through measures such as improved blood pressure and higher counts of mitochondria.
 It is also great for your heart, contributing to the flexibility and elasticity of arteries and veins.

-There is, of course, the additional benefit of helping torch fat – quickly.
+There is, of course, the additional bonus of helping torch fat – quickly.
 Plus you’ll keep burning calories for hours after your workout.
 This is confirmed in a recent report published in The Journal of Obesity, which found that high-intensity intermittent exercise induces far greater fat loss than steady exercise.